torik42/YaLafi/README.md

 Method 'Parser.remove\_pure\_action\_lines()' removes all lines only containing space and at least one such token.
 Initially empty lines are retained.
+Together with the extraction of special text flows, for instance from footnotes, this preserves sentences and paragraphs, thus improving checks and reducing false positives from the proofreading software.

 [Back to top](#yalafi-yet-another-latex-filter)